Two Ways Estate Agents Take Advantage of Landlords

 The last piece is showing the property.
 You can do this yourself, but if that’s not an option then local Home Administration or Personal Assistant firms can help.
 They usually charge an hourly or per viewing rate for their services.

-If we add that to the £269 mentioned above it brings our total to £1,019.
-Remember, estate agents charge £2300 for this, more than twice the price.
-Equivalently, we would need to show your property 27 times to get the fee that high – which will simply never happen.
+If we add that to the £269 mentioned above it brings our total to £1,269.
+Remember, estate agents charge £2300 for this, almost twice the price.
+Equivalently, we would need to show your property 24 times to get the fee that high – but, we believe in our process so much that we cap our tenant placement fee at £1000.
+So, even if it does take 24 viewings, you only pay for 10.

 The management agent will be the key point of communication between the owner of the property and the tenants renting it.
 Once the tenant is in place, this job includes organising necessary repairs with tradesmen, periodically inspecting the property and providing notice at the end of a tenancy.
 Ideally, property managers should be up to date with the most recent regulations that govern lettings with a qualification from an outside agency (such as Residential Landlords Association), but this is not a legal requirement.